 - 1. Reopening of this Permit to include different final effluent limitations. - 2.
 Operation of the facility by or under the supervision of a certified operator. - 3.
 Submission of the operational data in a specified form and at a required frequency at any time during the effective term of this Permit. - 4.
-More frequent monitoring requirement without Public Notice in the event of operational, maintenance or other problems resulting in possible effluent deterioration. - Prohibition against causing or contributing to violations of water quality standards. - 6.
+More frequent monitoring requirement without Public Notice. - 5.
+Prohibition against causing or contributing to violations of water quality standards. - 6.
 Recording the monitoring results on Discharge Monitoring Report Forms using one such form for each outfall each month and submitting the forms to IEPA each month. - 7.
 The provisions of 40 CFR Section 122.41(m) & (n) are incorporated herein by reference. - 8.
 Effluent sampling point location. - 9.
-Controlling the sources of infiltration and inflow into the sewer system. - Seasonal fecal coliform limits. - 11.
-Monitoring for arsenic, barium, cadmium, hexavalent chromium, total chromium, copper, weak acid dissociable cyanide, total cyanide, fluoride, dissolved iron, total iron, lead, manganese, mercury, nickel, oil, phenols, selenium, silver and zinc is required to be conducted semi-annually beginning 3 months from the effective date. - 12.
-Submission of annual fiscal data. - 13.
-A requirement for biomonitoring of the effluent. - Submission of semi annual reports indicating the quantities of sludge generated and disposed. - 15.
-Special condition for conducting field studies to demonstrate the availability of a mixing zone and ZID for ammonia and total residual chlorine. - 16.
-Reopening of this permit to include revised effluent limitations based on a Total Maximum Daily Load (TMDL) or other water quality study. - 17.
-Submission of Capacity, Management, Operations and Maintenance (CMOM) plan. - 18.
-Reissued Phosphorus Discharge Optimization Plan. - 19.
-The Permittee implements and administers an industrial pretreatment program pursuant to 40 CFR §403 - 20.
-Requirement to meet 0.5 mg/L Total Phosphorus 12 month rolling geometric mean by 2030. - 21.
-Requirement for participation in the Illinois River Watershed Study Group (IRSG). - 22.
+Reopening of this Permit to include revised effluent limitations based on a Total Maximum Daily Load (TMDL) or other water quality study. - 10.
+Controlling the sources of infiltration and inflow into the sewer system. - 11.
+Seasonal fecal coliform limits. - 12.
+Monitoring for arsenic, barium, cadmium, hexavalent chromium, total chromium, copper, available cyanide, total cyanide, fluoride, dissolved iron, total iron, lead, manganese, mercury, nickel, oil, phenols, selenium, silver and zinc is required to be conducted semi-annually beginning 3 months from the effective date. - 13.
+Burden reduction. - 14.
+Submission of annual fiscal data. - 15.
+A requirement for biomonitoring of the effluent. - 16.
+Submission of semi annual reports indicating the quantities of sludge generated and disposed. - 17.
+Reasonable potential analysis and mixing study plan. - 18.
+Submission of Capacity, Management, Operations, and Maintenance (CMOM) plan. - 19.
+Requirement to meet 0.5 mg/L Total Phosphorus 12 month rolling geometric mean by 2030. - 20.
+Requirement for participation in the Illinois River Watershed Study Group (IRSG). - 21.
+Phosphorus Discharge Optimization Plan - 22.
 PFAS Testing and Reporting - 23.
 PFAS Minimization Program